Derivations and Projections on Jordan Triples. An introduction to nonassociative algebra, continuous cohomology, and quantum functional analysis: Derivations on operator algebras and operator triple systems

 \section{Derivations on operator algebras and operator triple systems}

+The theory of derivations on operator algebras is an important and well-investigated part of the general theory of operator algebras, with application in mathematical physics.
+Investigation of unbounded derivations were motivated mainly by the needs of mathematical physics, in particular by the problem of constructing the dynamics in quantum statistical mechanics.
+We do not consider unbounded derivations {\it per se} in this paper, cf. \cite{BraRob79,Sakai91}.

-In this section we shall review the literature about derivations on associative and non associative operator algebras and operator triple systems, with the main focus being on some new results concerning the notion of weak amenability.
+In this section we shall review the literature about derivations on associative and non associative operator algebras and operator triple systems, with the main focus being on some new results concerning the notions of ternary weak amenability and triple derivations on von Neumann algebras.

 There are two basic questions concerning derivations of Banach algebras and Banach triple systems, namely, whether they are automatically continuous, and to what extent are they all inner, in the appropriate context.
+The automatic continuity of various algebraic mappings plays important roles in the general theory of Banach algebras and in particular in operator algebra theory.
 These questions are significant in the case of a derivation of a space into itself, or into an appropriate module.
-The contexts which we shall consider are